mahdi-shojaee/mediator/README.md

 ###mediator.publish

-Dispatch data over the specified channel and return a promise of all the promises that returned from subscribers.
-The returned promise from this method completes when all the promises returned from subscribers complete but if any of the subscribers returned promises fails, this promise will be also files.
+Dispatch data over the specified channel and returns a promise of all the promises returned from subscribers callbacks.
+If a promise fails, the result promise will not be reject and continue waiting for other promises.
+The result promise will be resolve if the return of all the subscribers resolves, and rejects otherwise.

 ```javascript
 mediator.publish(channel[, arg1[, arg2[, ...]]]);